 The trail to the Carlin G. Smith Rec Center was also overgrown on my last visit.
 Go down the stairs and turn right.
 Stay in the center of the ravine.
 The trail will start to climb after a bit.
 When you reach the fence make a sharp right.
 At the end of the fence make a sharp left.
 Turn right on the left side of the basketball court.
 The rec center is a good place for a mid-walk rest.

 The entrance to Elyria Canyon Park is well marked.
 Once on the trail keep right at the bench and at second fork.
-At the next fork keep left.
+At the next fork keep right.

 At the end of San Andreas Ave. you'll find this short, extremely steep scramble up to the Sea View trail.
 This is where a hiking pole really comes in handy.